M10 tank destroyer: Israel

 Israel bought M10s from scrapyards and dumping grounds in Europe after 1948.
 They had the idea to up-gun the M10 with the modern SA50 gun, which was considered an improvement.
 The first batch arrived in 1951 and were in very bad shape.
 Some years later, as the M10's guns were worn out, Israel decided to install 17-pounder guns and also French high-velocity 75 mm CN 75-50 guns that had just been bought.
 These were called the M50 Achilles.
 Israel requested the assistance of France to develop the new tank in 1953.
 After building the prototype, France taught Israel how to do it themselves and provided their technical knowledge related to this development along with a contract to sell the SA50 guns and ammunition.
 The M10s were repaired and entered service in 1955.
 Israel captured Egyptian Sherman tanks that had diesel engines during the 1956 war and installed the engines in M10s.
 They were withdrawn from service by 1966.

 Egypt

-The Egyptian Army had a small number of ex-British M10s, 3-inch and 17-pdr versions, and used them in 1948 against Israel.
+The Egyptian Army had a small number of ex-British M10s, 3-inch and 17-pdr versions, and used them in the 1948 Arab-Israeli War against Israel.
 Israel captured some of them.